Canadian-Geospatial-Platform/app.geo.ca-v2/README.md

 npm run dev -- --open
 ```

-## Building
+## Building and deployinh

+1. Ensure aws cdk is properly configured

-To create a production version of your app:
+2. To create and release your app:

 ```bash
 npm run build